Since Borrowell offers free credit reports for Canadians – we get asked all the time: “How long does information stay on my credit report?”

 Learn More

 Managing your credit is a crucial aspect of maintaining a your financial health.
-Even the most careful of money managers can sometimes find themselves with rising credit card debt, and that's when it's important to be aware of the options and strategies available to help you regain control.
+However, even the most careful of consumers can sometimes find themselves with rising credit card debt, and that's when it's important to be aware of the options and strategies available to help you regain control of your finances.

-A balance transfer involves moving an outstanding debt balance from one credit card to another, typically with the aim of reducing interest costs by moving the balance to a card with a lower interest rate.
+If you find yourself in a situation where you’re not paying off your credit card in full, a balance transfer is one strategy to reduce the interest you’re paying.
+A balance transfer involves moving an outstanding debt balance from one credit card to another, with the aim of reducing interest costs by moving the balance to a card with a lower interest rate.
 This process can be a valuable tool for individuals looking to manage their credit card debt more effectively, speed up their way out of debt and protect their credit score.

 A credit card balance transfer involves moving the outstanding balance from one credit card to another, typically one with a lower interest rate.
 The primary goal of this financial move is to reduce the amount you're paying in interest, allowing you to pay off your debt more efficiently and quickly.
 Here's how it works: